 Thanks again for joining me on the road.
-Do tune in next week when I’ll be continuing the jouney further into the heart of Ulster and stopping by county Tyrone.
+Do tune in next week when I’ll be continuing the journey further into the heart of Ulster and stopping by county Tyrone.

-So while the apples fall in the Orchard county of Armagh, why not shop our Fall Collection at The Irish Store.
+So while the apples fall in the Orchard County of Armagh, why not shop our Fall Collection of Irish sweaters, Irish jewelry and Irish gifts at The Irish Store.
 Use BLOG10 at the checkout to get a 10% discount sitewide!

 Slán go fóill!